 The Adirondack Park is located in Northern New York, ridged in mountains that stretch into some of the highest elevations in the northeast - making for excellent downhill skiing conditions.
-The Adirondacks' ski resorts are unique in that they are a comparable experience to skiing at the bigger resorts in the west, yet are affordable and easy to get to, and boast family-friendly terrain that everyone can enjoy.
+The Adirondacks' ski resorts are unique in that they are a comparable experience to skiing at the bigger resorts in the west, yet are affordable, easy to get to and boast family-friendly terrain that everyone can enjoy.

 At Gore Mountain in North Creek, wide cruising lanes and a large base lodge that faces the afternoon sun make for an enjoyable experience for skiers and riders of all ages.
 From Titus to Snow Ridge and every community ski hill in between, these mountains provide endless opportunities for winter fun and adventure for thousands of skiers and riders each season.